0xIronGoat/PNPT-Notes/Information Gathering (Reconnaissance)/Identifying Our Target.md

 # Identifying Our Target
-Will be using [BugCrowd](https://bugcrowd.com/) for thie portion of the course.
+Will be using [BugCrowd](https://bugcrowd.com/) for this portion of the course.
 Make an account on their Researcher Portal and choose a program to get started.

 In this case, Heath is going with Tesla.